-- Believe it or not, The Many Adventures of Winnie the Pooh started as an aversion of this trope, as the only beehive seen there (cfr.
-Winnie the Pooh and the honey tree) is inside a tree, which is in keeping with how real honeybees build their hives.
-Other incarnations of the franchise, such as The New Adventures of Winnie the Pooh and Winnie-the-Pooh, play it straight.
+- The Many Adventures of Winnie the Pooh started as an aversion of this trope, as the only beehive seen there (such as in Winnie the Pooh and the honey tree) are inside hollows in trees, which is in keeping with how real honeybees build their hives.
+Other incarnations of the franchise, such as The New Adventures of Winnie the Pooh and Winnie the Pooh (2011), play it straight.
 While in the animated series beehives are as brown and egg-shaped as a large wasp nest, movies tend to shorten its length, put the entrance below and lighten its outer shell.
 Because of the sheer popularity of the franchise, it can be clearly considered the Trope Codifier.

-- Br'er Rabbit finds a grey one hidden in a bush in Song of the South.
+- Song of the South: Br'er Rabbit finds a grey one hidden in a bush.
 He tricks Br'er Bear inside saying that it's his "laughing place".
 Bear gets the hive stuck on his nose.

-- As a rare non-cartoonish example, Lost first season's sixth episode, "House of the Rising Sun", has a few key characters dealing with a MASSIVE, paper-made underground beehive.
+- Lost: The first season's sixth episode, "House of the Rising Sun", has a few key characters dealing with a MASSIVE, paper-made underground beehive.
 It looks more like a dome-shaped, hollow mushroom rather than your stereotypical beehive, but it's clearly different from real world beehives nonetheless.

 - Don't Starve: Beehives resemble a wasp nest crossed with an old style of artificial beehive called a skep.
 Interestingly, Killer Bee Hives are of a different appearance but are referred as Wasp Hives in the in-game files, implying that Killer Bees were originally meant to be wasps.

 - The Elder Scrolls V: Skyrim: Beehives look exactly like wasp nests, even down to the grey colour.